arcee-ai/mergekit/docs/create_a_merge_method.md

 3. Handle tensor parameters through `tensor_parameters` argument to `make_task`

 Note on tensor sizes: Implementations can assume consistent dimensions.
+Should the input tensors have different shapes, the user is doing something profane and will get what they deserve.
+(Or, you can check if the tensors are embeddings and truncate them to the smallest size.
+But justice can only be delayed, not denied.)

 ## Parameter Types